 Sometimes, in early negotiations with an insurance company following an accident, the insurance company will claim the other driver is only insured for a small amount of money.
 As a result, the settlement they offer is similarly small – clearly not enough to cover your costs.
 If this is the limit of the driver’s coverage, should you take the offer?

 No!
-Never agree to any insurance settlement offer without talking to your uninsured motorist accident lawyer first.
+Never agree to any insurance settlement offer without talking to your personal injury lawyer first.
 This is true for any settlement offer, and doubly true if the settlement clearly doesn’t cover your costs.
 The first settlement an insurance company offers you is almost always a low-ball offer that will not be the full, fair and just settlement to which you are entitled.
 If you accept any settlement, however small or large, you will sign away your right to seek any further compensation.
 As uninsured motorist accident lawyers, we can tell you that it’s just not worth it.

 When Should I File an Uninsured Motorist Car Accident Claim in Sandy Springs, GA?

 The courts in the state of Georgia, including those in Sandy Springs, follow the same statutes of limitation set by federal law.
 As such, any car accident injury lawsuit must be filed within two years of the accident itself.
 The at-fault driver’s insurance situation has no bearing on this statute of limitations.
 This statute is the time limit for filing a personal injury lawsuit after a car accident.
 The time within which you must file insurance claims is sometimes as brief as weeks following an accident.
 Missing this deadline could mean forfeiting your right to recover compensation entirely, so don’t delay.
-Your uninsured motorist accident lawyer in Sandy Springs, GA, can help you ensure your claims are filed on time.
+Your uninsured motorist accident lawyer near Sandy Springs, GA, can help you ensure your claims are filed on time.

 How Claims for Uninsured Motorist Accidents are Filed